souffle-lang/souffle-lang.github.io/pages/docs/rules.md

 ```

 ### Qualified Name
+A qualified name is a sequence of identifiers separated by `.` to disambiguate relations that are instantiated by components.

 ![Qualifier Name](https://souffle-lang.github.io/img/qualified_name.svg)

-A qualified name is a sequence of identifiers separated by `.` to disambiguate relations that are instantiated by components.

 ```ebnf
 qualified_name ::= IDENT ( '.'
 IDENT )*
 ```

 ### Atom
+An atom consists of a relation name followed by comma-separated arguments in parenthesis.

 ![Atom](https://souffle-lang.github.io/img/atom.svg)